ilopushenko/miev0_matlab_interface/README.md

 # MIEV0 MATLAB interface (MEX API)
-MATLAB interface to Dr. Warren Wiscombe's MIEV0 Fortran program
+MATLAB interface to Dr. Warren Wiscombe's MIEV0 Fortran program.

-pics

-## About
-and why

-also for research and education purposes!

-MIEV0 computes the following quantities involved in eletromagnetic scattering from a homogeneous sphere:
+Original MIEV0 program is widely known to be one of the most well-testes codes for calculating eletromagnetic scattering from a homogeneous sphere.
+Current repo aims at providing modern interface to this high performance and a de-facto reference Mie theory implementation, so that one could easily call it from MATLAB environment - either for research, or for education purposes.

 ## Features
 All capabililies of the original MIEV0 program are retained.
 The following quantities are computed: